-Davia (Emma Hunton) is a teacher who lives in the apartment building described as, “no-holds-barred.”
+Davia (Emma Hunton) is a teacher who lives in the apartment building and is described as, “no-holds-barred.”

-Ken Kirby plays Benjamin, a conservative clerk who works with Callie and Judge Wilson.
-Here’s hoping to a rivalry-turned-romance between Callie and Benjamin.
+Finally, Ken Kirby plays Benjamin, a conservative clerk who works with Callie and Judge Wilson.
+And here’s hoping to a rivalry-turned-romance between Callie and Benjamin.

 Good Trouble premieres on Freeform in January 2019!